Difference Between Accounting and Financial Management

-Accounting and Financial management are both important in their own capacity to the Company.
-While both are part of finance but accounting and financial management have their own differences, which sets them apart from each other.
+Accounting and financial management are both important in their own capacity for the company.
+While both are part of finance but they have their own differences, which sets them apart from each other.
 While accounting revolves around reporting financial transactions whereas financial management is about managing the Company’s resources for managing future growth.

-This has a been a guide to the top differences between Accounting vs Financial management.
-Here we also discuss the Accounting and Financial management differences with examples, infographics, and comparison table.
+This has been a guide to Accounting vs Financial Management.
+Here we discuss the Accounting and Financial management differences with infographics & comparative table.
 You may also have a look at the following articles for gaining further knowledge –

 - Entrepreneurship vs Management Simplifying the Differences